samtecspg/mason/README.md

 mason operator table infer -p "storage_path:<<STORAGE_PATH>>,database_name:<<DATABASE_NAME>>,table_name:<<TABLE_NAME>>"
 ```

-and for the operators to perform sensible actions regardless of the clents used for each engine, be they local file systems, S3, Athena, or Spark.
+and for the operators to perform sensible actions regardless of the clients used for each engine, be they local file systems, S3, Athena, or Spark.

-The four engines Mason ships with by default are Metastore Engines, Execution Engines, Scheduler Engines, and Storage Engines.
+The four engines Mason ships with by default are Metastore, Execution, Scheduler, and Storage.

 ![Operator Engines](images/OperatorConfigs.png)